salbaroudi/web3BlockchainRampup/2b_JS_AsyncProg/JS_Async_Book/readme.md

 - So our auto-generated Promise exists between when our Async function is called, and Await is handed a fulfilled promise from the async function.

+- Also note, we need to be in an async scope to use await, but the function call we await does not have to be async - even those that handle promises.

 - **(!!)
 Await allows us to unpackage a promise, and extract its value**.
 This is how you are supposed to get values out of a chain of .then() statements.

 #### Error Handling with Async-Await:

-- **(!!)
-In addition to the unpackaging, await allows us to use straight-forward try/catch errors.
+- **In addition to the unpackaging fulfilled promises, await allows us to use straight-forward try/catch errors.
+A rejected promise will have its value wrapped in an Exception object.
 We can try-catch as we normally would (with synchronous code)**.
 See code example below:

 ```
 async function myFun() {